The 9 Best Practices of Microlearning

 Make Microlearning Work for Your Company

 Translated literally, "micro" means small and "learning" stands for acquiring knowledge, understanding, studying.
 While "small learning" may not initially sound appealing, decades of irrefutable research show the principles and effectiveness of microlearning indicate that this is a misnomer.
-In fact, it has a huge impact on organisations who want to revolutionise their learning culture.
+In fact, it has a huge impact on organisations that want to revolutionise their learning culture.

 We believe that a mobile app delivering engaging content directly to the learner's mobile phone results in a highly effective learning experience and increased learner engagement.
-One of the key features of the Qualee platform is microlearning; supported by text, images, audio, documents and even video.
+One of the key features of Qualee's learning management system is microlearning; supported by text, images, audio, documents and even video.